Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Node definition

 The size of the element is 1 x 1 x 1, i.e., a unit cube.
-The nodes are located at the corners of the cube and can be defined using the keyword <em> *NODE </em> as follows:
+The nodes are located at the corners of the cube and can be defined using the keyword <em> *NODE </em>:

 	*NODE, NSET=GLOBAL_NSET
 	1,          0.,          0.,          0.